-The Gara Evo World Cups are lightweight racing and adventure gloves with retractable wind protection.
+The Gara Aeros are lightweight racing and adventure gloves with retractable wind protection.
 Uniquely the wind covers stow into the back of the palm, as opposed to the wrists.
 This adds a bit of warmth to the back of the hand while stowed, and also prevents reducing circulation through the wrists.
 The glove body is built with lycra fleece and a breathable Schoeller fabric that is pleasant to wear.
 Anatomical fingers and polyurethane reinforcements make it a glove you can wear all day for many days.
 Ski Trab really did a nice job on these.

 Windshield storage pouch doubles as a chemical warmer placement when deployed.